 Are you just going through the motions when you exercise?
 Give your body a reason to change.
 You need to be pushing yourself to your limits when you work out.
 Don’t expect your body to drop the fat if you don’t physically show it it needs to.
 Boosting your intensity can increase your fat loss.

 You’re Not Really Eating Healthy

-You’re Eating Too Many Carbs
+You’re Eating Too Many Carbs (and thus calories)

 Before you freak out, I am not anti-carb.
 Carbs are necessary to efficiently fuel high-intensity exercise and central nervous system function.
 The keyword is “efficiently”.

 Carbs should be eaten in proportion to activity levels.
 The more active you are, the more you’ll need.
 If all you do is a work out and then sit behind a desk, you won’t need as many as someone who is very active.